-St Helens CCG and Halton CCG jointly commission a Minor Eye Conditions Service (MECS) from Primary Eye Care Services, a national company supporting Local Optical Committees.
-The MECS service was launched in November 2015, and provides assessment and treatment for people with recently occurring minor eye conditions.
+Halton, St Helens and Warrington CCGs are jointly commissioning a COVID Urgent Eye Care Service (CUES) from Primary Eye Care Services, a national confederation, supporting Local Optical Committees.
+The CUES service provides assessment and treatment for people with recently occurring urgent eye symptoms, such as

-This page includes some documents providing more details, including leaflets on common conditions involved as well as lists of providers of the services and pharmacies that can dispense the written orders for treatments.
-If you have any questions, or wish to discuss this further, contact the Chairman on email@example.com
+This page includes some documents providing more details, including leaflets and lists of pharmacies that can dispense the written orders for treatments.
+If you have any questions, or wish to discuss this further, contact the Chairman on: email@example.com